Getty Images/iStockphoto

 An appliance called a modem enables internet connectivity from ISPs, such as AT&T and Verizon.
 A router enables devices on a network to use that internet connection simultaneously.
 Some appliances combine both modem and router functionality.

 Devices can connect to a router via wired or wireless connections.
-For example, Wi-Fi and cellular connectivity, such as 3G and 4G, are common wireless ways to connect devices to the internet.
-Wired methods include Ethernet cables and fiber optics.
-Other connectivity methods are satellite, dial-up and Digital Subscriber Line.
+For example, Wi-Fi and cellular connectivity, such as 4G and 5G, are common wireless ways to connect devices to the internet.
+Wired methods include Ethernet and fiber optic cables.
+Other connectivity methods include satellite, dial-up and DSL.

-As wireless devices have become more commonplace, Wi-Fi and 4G have grown as popular connectivity methods.
-But there are still some benefits to using Ethernet over Wi-Fi, as it provides reliable, high-speed connectivity for gaming, home offices and other latency-sensitive environments.
+As wireless and mobile devices have become more commonplace, Wi-Fi, 4G and 5G have grown as popular connectivity methods.
+But Ethernet can provide many benefits over Wi-Fi, as it provides reliable, high-speed connectivity for online gaming, home offices, and other high-bandwidth or latency-sensitive environments.

 IoT describes the system of billions of devices connected to the internet.
 These devices, or things, have the capability to transfer and share data over the internet.
 Colloquially dubbed as smart devices, these devices can autonomously communicate with each other without human involvement.